Wildlander-mod/Support/Docs/Patchers.md

 ## Nemesis

 Nemesis (replaces Fore’s New Idles for Skyrim) and is a utility that allows mods to use new animations.
-It’s already installed on your machine, but if you need to rerun it.
+It’s already installed on your machine if you are running 4.1 or better, but if you need to rerun it.

 Open the folder where you installed Ultimate Skyrim and run ModOrganizer.exe.